The goals of this blog are as follows:

 I welcome civil discussion and debate on the comment threads of any of my blog posts.
 However, comments containing vulgarity or personal insults will be deleted without notice.
 Spam will be deleted immediately.

 All of my posts are licensed under a Creative Commons copyright.
 In other words, you may copy, distribute, and transmit what I have written, but you must attribute the text to www.LivingAlongsideWildlife.com and provide a link to this blog.
 You may not edit what I have written and you may not use for commercial purposes anything I have written.
 Most of the photographs that appear on this blog are mine, many are not.
 If you would like to use a photograph you have found here, contact me so that I may arrange for permission.
-If you reproduce any of my posts, I would appreciate if you included the following byline (with links activated):
+If you reproduce any of my posts, include the following byline (with links activated if online):

 Commentaries and opinions that appear within this blog are those of the author, and do not necessarily represent those of any employer, collaborator, or funding agency.